PU2REO/PU2REO_Si570/README.md

     Si570_Data.CurrentRFreq = Si570_Data.RFreq;
 }
 ```
-Another point is the possibility of reading/writing any of the Si570 internal registers at any time.
+⋅⋅* Possibility of reading/writing any of the Si570 internal registers at any time.
+⋅⋅* Perform small changes on the output frequency (inside de window of 3500ppm) on the fly just recalculating RFREQ register.

 # A wave of hand to:
 Gerrit Polder, PA3BYA, the one who made it first for mbed around 2010.